Tubâ: Torres Strait Islands

-In the mid-19th century Filipino immigrant workers settled in the Torres Strait Islands in Australia to work in the pearling industry as divers and overseers.
+In the mid-19th century, Filipino immigrant workers settled in the Torres Strait Islands in Australia to work in the pearling industry as divers and overseers.
 They settled in sizable communities in Horn Island, Thursday Island, and Hammond Island, numbering at around 500 by 1884.
 Despite Australian anti-miscegenation laws and the general racism of the Australian government at the time, many Filipinos intermarried with the native Torres Strait Islanders.
 They also transmitted various Filipino traditions and material culture to the natives, including stories, songs, recipes, various crop plants, and new technologies.

-One of these technologies were the methods for producing tubâ.
+One of these technologies was the method of producing tubâ.
 The Islanders, who previously had no tradition of alcohol production or consumption, quickly adopted the tubâ and all its various uses.
 They consumed coconut sap fresh as a non-alcoholic beverage or as a dip for mangoes; they fermented it into tubâ proper which they also called tuba; they used it as yeast to make bread rise; and they distilled it into liquor which they referred to as "steamed tuba."
 Even though Australian government prohibitions existed from 1837 to the 1960s banning the sale and consumption of alcohol to Indigenous Australians, it failed to stop the popularity of tuba.

 After the introduction of even more restrictive race-based laws in 1901 and the collapse of the pearl and shell market, most Filipinos started leaving Australia and returning to the Philippines.
 By 1912, almost all of the Filipino population was gone, along with the pearling industry, leaving only the families who intermarried with the locals and their descendants.
 The tradition of tuba production, however, remained.
 During World War II, tuba was sold by the Islanders to American servicemen stationed in the Strait who were also familiar with tuba.
 Tuba is still an important part of Torres Strait Islander culture today.